 Luckily we can use Valgrind to determine if something is an actual improvement without the noise.
 And it's also helpful to determine what's actually happening when comparing.

 Thanks for hosting the build infrastructure that the Debian and sponsor Yaroslav Halchenko uses to provide packages for all Ubuntu versions.

 Thanks for hosting this excellent service that allows us to provide RPMs for a large variety of platforms and make them available immediately nearly at release time.

 Thanks for porting the gcc to Windows.
 This allowed portability of Nuitka with relatively little effort.

 The Buildbot project

-Thanks for creating an easy to deploy and use continous integration framework that also runs on Windows and written and configured in Python.
-This allows to run the Nuitka tests long before release time.
+Thanks for creating an easy to deploy and use continuous integration framework that also runs on Windows and is written and configured in Python code.
+This allows running the Nuitka tests long before release time.